Essential Supplies for a Yorkie Puppy

 You can choose to go with a traditional leash, but I much prefer the retractable versions.
 The better ones go up to 16 feet or even longer, and you can lock them at any length.
 This gives your dog some freedom and lets you safely practice commands that require him to be at a distance.

-I also highly recommend attaching the leash to a harness rather than the collar.
+We attach the leash to a rather than the collar.
 One thing our research taught us was in regard to our puppy's little windpipe, and how susceptible Yorkies are to damage when using a regular collar.
 Using a harness means when he pulls the pressure will be on his chest rather than his throat, and it’s generally harder to slip out.
+Puppia soft harness

 Remember: Young puppies are prone to running off without remembering: A) They are on a leash, B) There is an end to the leash, and C) Bad things will happen when they get to said end if they are running at full speed.
 It's easy to see how a harness is better in such a situation.

 A puppy will still need a collar so he can wear his name tag with your phone number on it in case he gets lost.
 When you bring him home it’s likely he never had to wear a collar before, so be patient with him as he adjusts.